15 Fast-Growing Survival Vegetables for Your Crisis Garden

 Support: None required

-Tip: High in vitamin C, garden cress is perfect for immune support.
+Tip: Garden cress is high in vitamin C and is perfect for immune support.

 Radishes are extremely fast-growing, with a harvest time of just 3-4 weeks.
 They thrive in cooler weather and add a crisp, peppery flavour to salads.

-Again, you can eat both the red radish as well as the leaves ~ but are so nutritious, and easy to grow.
+Again, you can eat both the red radish as well as the leaves ~ but they are so nutritious and easy to grow.

 Season: Spring and autumn